 Book Your Stay

-Terra Glamping is only open until September 19th, so book your stay soon.
+Terra Glamping is only open until mid September, so book your stay soon.
 Tents are $200 Sun-Thurs, $225 Fridays, and $250 on Saturdays (two-night minimum on weekends).
 Here are a few things we’d recommend packing: swimsuit, beach towel, binoculars for bird and whale watching, eye mask and earplugs for a deeper sleep, water, reusable plates and cutlery to reduce waste.

 Photo credits: Reece Pacheco and Annie McBride